 PET Exam: Physical Efficiency Test will be conducted to check whether the candidate is physical eligible to be an officer or not.

-Medical test: medical examination will be conducted at the end of the selection process.
-Only those candidates will be selected who possess good medical properties and pass all criteria mentioned under this section.
+Medical test: a medical examination will be conducted at the end of the selection process.
+Only those candidates will be selected who possess good medical properties and pass all criteria mentioned in this section.

 SSC MTS exam provides recruitment opportunities in the various department.
 SSC MTS exam just has written exam only.
 Two papers are conducted as written tests and document verification will be commenced after that.

 Paper I: First paper of SSC MTS will contain questions from General Intelligence, Non-Verbal Reasoning, Quantitative aptitude and general English.
 Questions will be simple and will be based on the 10th standard syllabus.